Okate Life

 Okate Life is a 2019 Indian Telugu-language romantic thriller film directed by M. Venkat and starring Ramesh Choudary and Shruti Yugal.

+Premise

 The film is about Blue Whale and how youngsters are addicted to technology and care less for human emotions.

 Production

 The film began production in 2018.
 The film marks Ramesh Choudary's return to Telugu cinema after a fourteen-year gap.
 The trailer was released in the presence of Minister T. Harish Rao.

 Soundtrack

 The songs were composed by Amresh Ganesh in his Telugu debut, and the score was composed by Sunil Kashyap.